maxime-tournier/maxime-tournier.github.com/notes/kalman.md

 # Recursive Least Squares

-Our problem is to solve the following least-squares problem:
+Our goal is to solve the following least-squares problem:

 $$\argmin{x} \quad \norm{Ax - b}_M^2$$